-Among the candidates for node n, procedure Compute\Assignment selects the subject $S{min}$ with minimum estimated cost (line 33).
-Depending on the chosen assignee $\lambda(n)$ , the procedure injects re-encryption operations and updates variable $to\enc\dec$ : $\lambda(n)$ is assigned the re-encryption of attributes in $to\enc\dec$ that it is authorized to access in plaintext, and these attributes are removed from $to\enc\dec$ (lines 36-39).
-Attributes in $n.A_e$ that $\lambda(n)$ cannot access in plaintext are instead inserted into $to\enc\dec$ , to push re-encryption down in the query plan (line 40).
-Attributes in $n.A_e$ that $\lambda(n)$ can access in plaintext are re-encryption operation, assigned to $\lambda(n)$ , as a child of n (lines 41-43).
+(line 40).
+Attributes in nA_e that $\lambda(n)$ can access in plaintext are re-encrypted by $\lambda(n)$.
+To this purpose, the algorithm injects a re-encryption operation, assigned to $\lambda(n)$, as a child of n (lines 41-43).
 Note that $\lambda(n)$ can decide to decrypt the attributes that need to be re-encrypted before evaluating n, and encrypt them (on the fly) after the evaluation of n.
-Since re-encryption operations are already assigned to a subject upon injection in the tree, further recursive calls of procedure Compute\Assignment do not need to operate on them (if condition, line 19).
+Since re-encryption operations are already assigned to a subject upon injection in the tree, further recursive calls of procedure Compute_Assignment do not need to operate on them (if condition, line 19).

 Leaf nodes deserve a special treatment, since they do not represent operations and can only be assigned to the provider storing the corresponding base relation (lines 3-4).
 However, when the visit reaches a leaf node, it is necessary to verify whether all needed re-encryption operations have already been injected in the tree or if any re-encryption operation has been pushed down to the leaves.
 In this case, it is necessary to insert, as parent of the leaves, a set of re-encryption operations to ensure that the query can be executed.
-When visiting a leaf, the procedure checks whether the base relation R represented by the leaf includes attributes appearing in $to\enc\dec$ (line 5).
+When visiting a leaf, the procedure checks whether the base relation R represented by the leaf includes attributes appearing in to_enc_dec (line 5).
 If this is the case, the procedure checks the subjects in increasing order of computational and transfer prices.
 It assigns to a subject the re-encryption of all the attributes it can access in plaintext, in the attempt of limiting encryption costs.
 The procedure then inserts, for each subject S selected for a re-encryption operation, a re-encryption node as parent of the leaf, assigned to S and operating on all the attributes for which S has been selected (lines 6-15).
-Clearly, if there is an attribute ato be re-encrypted and no subject authorized to re-encrypt it, the entire procedure terminates (lines 16-17).
-We note that the need to involve a subject for these re-encryption operations happens only if no subject assigned to the other operations in the query plan can access in plaintext the attribute(s) that need to be re-encrypted.
+Clearly, if there is an attribute a to be re-encrypted and no subject authorized to reencrypt it, the entire procedure terminates (lines 16-17).
+We note that the need to involve a subject for these re-encryption operations happens only if no subject assigned to the other operations in the guery plan can access in plaintext the attribute(s) that need to be re-encrypted.

 Extend plan.
-Recursive procedure Extend\Plan (Figure 10) performs a post-order visit of the query plan to inject encryption and decryption operations as needed.
+Recursive procedure Extend_Plan (Fig. 10) performs a post-order visit of the query plan to inject encryption and decryption operations as needed.
 For the root node, the procedure injects a decryption of the encrypted attributes in the root (lines 3-5).
 For each non-root node n, the procedure injects a decryption node for each of n's children if n requires plaintext visibility over attributes that are encrypted in the profiles of its children.
 These decryption nodes are injected as parents of n's children, and are assigned to $\lambda(n)$ (lines 6-13).
 The procedure then computes the profile of n (line 14).
-Lastly, the procedure injects an encrypted form by the assignee $\lambda(n_p)$ of n's parent $n_p$ .
+Lastly, the procedure injects an encryption node for the attributes that are plaintext in n's profile but that can only be accessed in encrypted form by the assignee $\lambda(n_p)$ of n's parent n_p .
 This encryption node is injected as parent of n, and is assigned to $\lambda(n)$ (lines 15-18).